As seen in:

 Pro Tip: Rethink the two-page resume format.
 Account executive business resumes are elevator pitches, not peel-the-onion exposés.

 Not sold on the reverse-chronological format for your sales executive resume?
 Want more modern resume examples?
-See this guide: 3 Resume Formats: How to Choose the Best One [Examples]
+See this guide: Resume Formats: How to Choose the Best Type

 It's sad, but true.
-The average recruiter spends just six seconds looking at each resume.
+The average recruiter spends just seven seconds looking at each resume, according to our HR statistics report.

-These two sales executive resume samples show how.
+These two sales executive level resume samples show how.

 Senior Executive Resume Examples – Resume Summaries